Breaking walls (in your house) doesn’t necessarily mean breaking the bank too.

 As a customer, all you have to do is to resist the temptation of instant gratification.

 Step 4: Minimise Customisation

 The bulk of renovation costs come from two things, and it’s not materials and labour.
 More precisely, it’s materials and customisation.

 Our interior designer explains that, actually, labour costs can be quite low.
 It only gets expensive when you need a contractor with specialised skills, such as a skilled carpenter to craft a special rotating bookcase.
 The more customised and unique features you request, the higher the cost (and the more likely you are to need a renovation loan).

 As far as possible, have your contractor use pre-built items that don’t have to be designed and constructed from scratch.
 Avoid design elements like custom-built feature walls (e.g. a faux brick surface in the living room), kitchen islands, and walk-in wardrobes.

 Again, the more things your contractor can buy off a shelf, the more likely you are to not need a loan.

 The more patient you are, the less reliant you’ll be on renovation loans.

-Ultimately, the best way to avoid reno loans is to be a patient home owner.
+Ultimately, the best way to avoid renovation loans is to be a patient homeowner.
 Remember, you don’t have to sacrifice the upgrades you want to your home – you just don’t have to buy them all at once.

 Do consider renovating just a small part of your house first, such as one room, or just the flooring.
 Then save up your money, and pay for the next upgrade in cash when you can afford it.
 If you do this every six months to a year, you could have your dream home in about three years, without having taken a single loan to renovate.